The Ultimate Guide to SLI/SLO

 - Conduct a team-wide training session on the basic concepts and importance of SLI/SLO

-- Schedule regular SLO reviews and have the whole team participate
+- Organize regular SLO review meetings with the whole team

-- Establish a procedure for responding to SLO violations and share it with your team.
+- Establish a response flow for when an SLO is violated and share it with the team

-- Celebrate contributions to SLO improvements and share their success with the whole team
+- Celebrate contributions to SLO improvements and share success with the whole team

-First, we will hold study sessions and review sessions to ensure that the idea is absorbed within the team.
+First, we will hold study sessions and review meetings to ensure that the idea is absorbed within the team.

 SLI/SLO study materials for engineers